top of page

 Post World War II up to the declaration of independence

-In 1947, the Arab community still outnumbered Jews in a ratio of almost exactly 2:1, and Jews owned less than 10% of the land.
+In 1947, the Arab community still outnumbered Jews in a ratio of close to 2:1, and Jews owned less than 10% of the land.
 At this time, the UN Special Committee on Palestine presented a partition plan that divided the Mandate of Palestine into 56% to the proposed Jewish state, 42% to a proposed Arab state, and 2% would become an international zone including Jerusalem, Bethlehem, and the surrounding territories.
 While city states have previously flourished (the Vatican, Monaco, Singapore and Hong Kong), it seems that this international zone would function more like the Free State of Danzig, a failure of the Treaty of Versailles.
 This partition was accepted by the Jews and wholly rejected by the Arabs:

 However, this overlooks the fact that much of the land allocated to the Jewish state, especially the Negev Desert, was largely uninhabitable or sparsely populated.
 The Jewish population had also increased significantly due to immigration, much of it motivated by persecution in Europe.
 This fear of persecution was well founded, for since the founding of the State of Israel, in 1947, almost one million Jews lived in Muslim majority countries, today less than 30 000 now live in those same countries.
 The vast majority of Jews living in those countries left due to pressure, threats, and legal measures that made their lives untenable.
 Furthermore, the plan considered economic viability, which required connecting Jewish population centers with agriculture and the potential for development.
 Thus, while the Jewish state was given more land in terms of area, much of that land was desert, and its actual value was debatable.